Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

-~ To formulate the SSP MDP, we must define each element of $(\mathcal{S,A,T,C,G})$ as introduced in Section~\ref{subsec:mdp_preliminaries}.
-We consider each dive as a discrete decision, and therefore the MDP time $t$ advances by $1$ with each dive.
+To formulate glider navigation planning as an SSP MDP, we must define each element of $(\mathcal{S,A,T,C,G})$.
+We consider each dive as a discrete decision, hence the MDP time $t$ advances by $1$ with each dive.

 \textbf{States.} The state space $\mathcal{S}$ is continuous and comprises all positions $\mathbf{p}$ and times $\tau$ the glider may be in.
 In practice, these values are bounded: $\lambda, \phi \in [-180^{\circ}, 180^{\circ}]$ while $\tau \geq \tau_0$ and is capped by the maximum planning horizon (typically a few days).